skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 * On prem-server should be at the latest PTF levels

-* Customer should have an existing <A href="https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview" target="_blank">Azure Storage Account</a> and an active <a href="https://azuremarketplace.microsoft.com/en-us/marketplace/apps/skytapinc.skytap-on-azure-main1?tab=overviewSkytap" target="_blank">Skytap on Azure SaaS subscription</a>
+* Customer should have an existing <A href="https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview" target="_blank">Azure Storage Account</a> and an active <a href="https://azuremarketplace.microsoft.com/en-us/marketplace/apps/skytapinc.skytap-on-azure-main1?tab=overviewSkytap" target="_blank">Skytap on Azure subscription</a>

 * The on-prem LPAR should be on V7R2 or later OS version of IBM i